National Lampoon's Vacation (film series): Unproduced scripts

-Shortly after making European Vacation, Chase and Eric Idle began to write a script for a follow up called National Lampoon's Australian Vacation.
+Shortly after making European Vacation, Chase and Eric Idle began to write a script for a follow-up called National Lampoon's Australian Vacation.
 According to Idle: "We spent some time working together on it.
 It had some nice shark gags, but I can't pretend it was in any way finished".
 The concept of Australian Vacation resurfaced in the 90s as a potential fifth installment of the series, but nothing ever came of it.

 Prior to the confirmed plans of New Line Cinema rebooting the series, Chase made note that he has developed another sequel tentatively titled Swiss Family Griswold.
 In 2011, Chase revealed that he and Beverly D'Angelo have been working on the idea: "There's a cruise, there's a fire on the ship, we think the whole ship's on fire and we jump —- it's just a little fire —- and we end up on an island where we meet Randy somewhere who's been left there from an old Survivor series".

+In January 2023, Beverly D'Angelo revealed that in the 2010s, actor Michael Rosenbaum had developed a sequel film which involved Clark and Ellen divorcing.
+They would then be forced to drive to Audrey's wedding in Arizona together and slowly rekindle their relationship.
+The film was scrapped in favour of the 2015 reboot, due to market research believing a film with older actors wouldn't be successful.

+In December 2019, a television spin-off series entitled The Griswolds entered development.
+The series is set to be aired on HBO Max, though it has not been officially picked up, with former Rusty actor Johnny Galecki serving as executive producer.
+As of 2023, no recent update has been given on the project.
+As of March 2023, there has not been updates on the series development.

+In June 2023, Dana Barron expressed interest in a new film which focused on Clark and Ellen taking their grandkids on another crazy vacation, while Audrey and Rusty went on their own adult vacation.